|

 Technically not front-loaders (they load from the top), these are what we call 'horizontal axis' machines, because the tub

-rotates horizontally like a typical FL, and your dryer.
+rotates horizontally like a typical FL, and like your dryer.
 Unique.

 Even though it appears they're using electronics driving a 3 phase motor